aniketatgithub/H410m-Rx-580-Opencore-Hackintosh/README.md

-YOU NEED TO CONFIGURE BIOS .
-SCREEN SHOT FOR GIGABYTE H410-M ATTACHED :
+BIOS configuration is essential.
+Refer to the attached screenshot for Gigabyte H410-M settings.